AUEB-BALab/VulinOSS/README.md

  * using the provided source code to build the dataset from scratch.

 ## Import the VulinOSS dataset
 The *dataset* directory contains the SQL dump of the VulinOSS database.
 It's a self-contained file that includes the db schema and thus, it can be directly restored in one step.
+Additionally, there is a *notebook* included in the repository that demonstrates how the dataset can be harnessed in order to extract interesting information.

 ## Build the dataset from scratch
 The *src* directory contains the python scripts and the necessary data *.csv* for generating the VulinOSS dataset.